Chinese Medicine Diagnosis (Part I): Observation

 Sometimes when there is a problem with an internal organ the first sign of this can actually show in one of the senses.

-This includes perspiration, nasal mucous or discharge, saliva, tearing, urination, bowel movements, menstrual flow and semen.
+This includes sweat, nasal mucous or discharge, saliva, tears, urination, bowel movements, menstrual flow and semen.
 We can tell the characteristics of disease, such as excess or deficiency from looking at details of the secretion, such as colour, amount, smell, contents etc. With most secretions we need help from our clients to take notice and tell us the details of their secretions.

 Most details of secretions are covered in separate articles on our website if you are interested in finding out more.